LukeHenry04/cse15l-lab-reports/Week2_Lab_Report.md

 ## Part 1 - Running a Web Server
 StringServer keeps track of a string and allows the user to add new lines to the string with the url path `/add-messages?s=STRING`, where `STRING` is the added line, which is appened to the original string with a new line, `'\n'`, character.

-The code iplememnting StringServer is shown below:
+The code implementing StringServer is shown below:
 ```
 import java.io.IOException;
 import java.net.URI;